chrokh/toow-old/_sources/chapters/index.md

 This book is a *work in progress*.
 If you find errors or have suggestions you are more than welcome to [submit an issue](https://github.com/chrokh/the-oo-way/issues/new) in the book's repository on GitHub.

-In the table of contents, chapter titles marked with 🟢 are mostly completed but might be missing some images.
+In the table of contents, chapter titles marked with 🟢 are mostly completed but might be missing images and some content.
 Titles marked with 🟠 contain some content but is very much a work in progress.
-Titles marked with 🔴 only contain a rough todo list.
+Titles marked with 🔴 only contain a rough todo list and are not ready for consumption.
 ```